Without the worries, fears and anxious naivety of new parents, there wouldn’t be a baby industry.

 I imagine crawling along the cobbled streets of medieval Europe or the pinecone-laden forests of colonial North America would have been pretty nasty in the knee department compared to today’s flooring materials.

-Nevertheless, the human population continued to .
+Nevertheless, the human population continued to increase.

 are the parents of these knee-padded babies planning on taking their kid?